CUMULUS GREEN 2020

 The competition is open to students from Cumulus member institutions in all disciplines in art, design and media who are pursuing either a Bachelor level or Master level program.

-The competition is open to students that either are currently enrolled in Cumulus member institutions or for students who have graduated or are graduating during the 2019–2020 academic year.
+The competition is open to students that either are currently enrolled in Cumulus member institutions or for students who have graduated in 2018-2019 or are graduating during the 2019–2020 academic year.

 Students may enter as individuals or as part of a multidisciplinary team (there is no limit to the size of the team).
 Their submissions may be part of a sponsored project with an external partner (corporate or non-profit).